Ready to attract new clients with this seo guide for accountants ?

 Top pages all rank for other similar search queries.

-Different people type their question into the Google search box differently but they’re looking for the same answer.
+Some people type their question into the box differently than others.

 In fact, the top pages rank for 562 search queries on average.